-If you are thinking about applying to Rochester University, there is no application fee, which means it is free to apply.
+If you are applying to Rochester University, there is no application fee, which means it is free to apply.

 Rochester University does not offer early decision or early action.

-Rochester University is a slightly difficult school to get into.
+Getting into Rochester University is not difficult.
 Rochester University evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|

-To apply, all applicants to Rochester University must submit the following items.
-Double check with Rochester University's admissions department to confirm all application materials and requirements.
+To apply to Rochester University, all applicants must submit the following items.
+Check with Rochester University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|